S(

 Soledad Iparraguirre (Anboto)

-PersonSoledad Iparraguirre ('Anboto'), ex-ETA leader, granted semi-liberty, sparking controversy.
+PersonSoledad Iparraguirre ('Anboto'), ex-ETA leader, granted semi-liberty, sparking controversy and victim protests.

 About